 The goal should be to make conservative estimations, state the assumptions you’ve made clearly, and still make a given VC say, “Why hasn’t anyone done this yet?”.

 The most important element of a good team slide is storytelling—that will make your team’s collective experience and industry knowledge pop.
-Take a look at the team slide from WeWork’s pitch deck, reproduced below.
+Take a look at the team slide from WeWork’s pitch deck.
 The WeWork team did a great job of storytelling without a feeling of overcrowding and without too many words.

-Example #8: The Knot (XO Group)’s Pitch Deck
+Example #8: The Knot (XO Group) – The Financials

 We’re almost there!
 The penultimate section in Sequoia’s recommended pitch deck order is financials.
 It’s interesting to note that the same DocSend study that revealed that every successful pitch included a team page also found that only 58% of successful decks included a financials page.
 In other words, it’s entirely possible to fundraise without financials—but the study also revealed that when the financials page is included, more time is spent in that section than in any other section (on average).

 What does this suggest?
-Investors base their judgment of a company on the strength of their financials—so if you’ve included a financials slide and you’ve got some extra time, you might focus your attention here.
+Investors base their judgment of a company on the strength of their financials.
+That means if you’ve included a financials slide you might want to focus some time here.

 When it comes to examples of good financials slides for your pitch deck, look no further than The Knot/XO Group.
-The Knot has dedicated an entire section of their pitch deck to financials, which makes sense seeing as they’re further along in their development—but for younger companies, there are lots of ideas here for picking and choosing.
+The Knot has dedicated an entire section of their pitch deck to financials, which makes sense seeing as they’re further along in their development.
+But young companies can still take note of their presentation.

 The final section of Sequoia’s recommended pitch deck order is the vision.
 There are many different ways to structure and approach your vision section.
 What’s most important is that you give VCs and investors a lens into where you’ll be, if all goes right, years down the line.

 Sequoia suggests mapping out and presenting a look at your company over the next five years.
 Mixpanel only maps out the following two, but we nonetheless love the data-driven specificity of their plan.
-As we all know, data-driven goals are far easier to track, and presentation of results is relatively seamless, assuming your team takes responsible attribution measures.
+As we all know, data-driven goals are far easier to track.
 Check out the vision slide from Mixpanel’s pitch deck below.

 Sending Out Your Finished (or “Finished”) Pitch Deck

-Based on your reaching this point in the article, it’s clear you care about your pitch deck.
+So what can you expect when you send out your pitch deck?
 It took the average founder included in “What We Learned from 200 Startups Who Raised $360M” 58 investors and 40 investor meetings over the course of 12.5 weeks to secure the funding necessary to close their rounds (an average of $1.3M per startup).

 What does this mean in terms of fundraising process and flow?
-When founders juggle high-intent fundraising leads, personalized communication and correspondence can quickly get cumbersome (not to mention overwhelming).
+It can become quickly overwhelming to juggling high-intent fundraising leads, personalized communication and correspondence.

 Founders must create and maintain a set routine for communicating with investors.
-Since no set of best practices will work well for every founder, it’s essential to test and track what works for you and your pitch deck—in real time.
+Since no set of best practices will work well for every founder, it’s essential to test and track what works for you and your pitch deck.

 You can click here to learn more and get started with DocSend for free.
 If you have any questions, our support team is always happy to help.